-The purpose of this section is to discuss the key risks to which the Company is exposed, explain the risk mitigation and monitoring measures that are in place, and demonstrate that the Internal Model captures the sensitivities to these risks in deriving the standalone SCRs.
+The purpose of this section is to discuss the key risks to which the Company is exposed, explain the risk mitigation and monitoring measures that are in place, and demonstrate that the Internal Model captures the sensitivities to the modelled risks in deriving the standalone SCRs.

 As outlined in Section A, the primary business of the Company consists of VA products sold directly into Europe.
-In providing the related financial guarantees, the Company is exposed to significant risks, whereby the ultimate pay-out to policyholders may be greater than the funds available in the underlying policy investments, resulting in lower profits or indeed losses to the Company.
+In providing the related financial guarantees, the Company is exposed to significant market risks, whereby the ultimate pay-out to policyholders may be greater than the funds available in the underlying policy investments, resulting in lower profits or indeed losses to the Company.
+The Company's unit-linked products (excluding VA) do not include market-related guarantees and thus the exposure of the Company to market movements is significantly lower on these products.

-The Company's unit-linked products (excluding VA) do not include market related guarantees and thus the exposure of the Company to market movements is significantly lower on these products.
-The future profits from these products are however dependent on the performance of the policyholder funds, expenses incurred, how long the policyholder keeps the policy and the level of claims incurred under protection riders.
+However for both VA and unit-linked business, the future profits to the Company are dependent on the performance of the policyholder funds, expenses incurred, how long the policyholder keeps the policy and the level of claims incurred under protection riders.

-The key risk to the Company's protection products is the level of protection claims incurred and, to a lesser extent, the level of expenses and how long the policyholder keeps the policy.
+The key risk to the Company on protection products is the potential to experience higher claims than expected, and to a lesser extent, the level of expenses incurred.

-The Company also incurs risks through the general conduct of insurance operations, including liquidity, operational and credit risk.
+The Company incurs risks through the general conduct of insurance operations, including credit, liquidity, operational and concentration risk.
+Whilst also being exposed to broader risks such as strategic risk, reputational risk, sustainability risks and various other emerging risks.

 The Company does not have any additional off-balance sheet risk exposures, loan portfolios and does not transfer any risk to special purpose vehicles.
 It also has not entered into securities lending or borrowing transactions, repurchase or reverse repurchase agreements.